eForms Logo

 Colorado Custody (Parenting) Plan

 A Colorado custody agreement is a document that outlines how parents will share the rights and responsibilities of child-rearing upon the dissolution of their relationship.
-The law prioritizes arrangements that encourage love, affection, and contact between children and their parents.
 In custody-related matters, courts allocate parenting time and decision-making powers in accordance with the child’s best interest.

 How to File for Custody in Colorado